syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 After the installation, the necessary Microsoft compatible fonts will be available in this location "/usr/share/fonts/truetype/msttcorefonts", which will be considered for conversion.

+## How to install necessary fonts to Linux containers

+In Word to PDF conversion, Essential DocIO using the fonts which are installed in the corresponding production machine to measure and draw the text.
+If the font is not available in the production environment, then the alternate font will be used to measure and draw text based on the environment.
+And so, it is mandatory to install all the fonts used in the Word document in machine to achieve proper preservation.

+Use the following code example to install fonts to containers.

+{% tabs %}

+{% highlight Dockerfile %}
+RUN apt-get update -y && apt-get install libfontconfig -y RUN echo "deb http://httpredir.debian.org/debian buster main contrib non-free" > /etc/apt/sources.list \
+    && echo "deb http://httpredir.debian.org/debian buster-updates main contrib non- free" >> /etc/apt/sources.list \
+    && echo "deb http://security.debian.org/ buster/updates main contrib non-free" >> /etc/apt/sources.list \
+    && echo "ttf-mscorefonts-installer msttcorefonts/accepted-mscorefonts-eula select true" | debconf-set-selections \
+    && apt-get update \
+    && apt-get install -y \
+        fonts-arphic-ukai \
+        fonts-arphic-uming \
+        fonts-ipafont-mincho \
+        fonts-ipafont-gothic \
+        fonts-unfonts-core \
+        ttf-wqy-zenhei \
+        ttf-mscorefonts-installer \
+    && apt-get clean \
+    && apt-get autoremove -y \
+    && rm -rf /var/lib/apt/lists/*
+{% endhighlight %}

+{% endtabs %}

 ## How to set culture/locale in Docker containers (Windows and Linux containers)

 By default, Culture/Locale that is specified in the container image will be used in Docker containers.